 In this article by Animal Rescue Cambodia (ARC), we would like to shed light on the topic of spaying/neutering young kittens and puppies, known as pediatric spay/neuter.
 There are a few misconceptions around this topic, which we would like to discuss based on international research and expert experience.

 What is Pediatric Spaying/Neutering?

-Also known as prepuberal spaying or early spaying means the desexing of a kitten or puppy when they are 1.5 to 3.5 months old.
+Also known as prepuberal spaying or early spaying means the desexing of a kitten or puppy when they are 3-5 months old.

 At ARC, we follow the recommendations of the latest international veterinary guidelines and desex cats and dogs from the age of 3 months or older.

 “Desexing your healthy cats and dogs is the best thing you can do as a responsible pet owner. “

 Frequently Asked Questions around Desexing Baby Cats & Dogs

 Let’s take a look at the most commonly asked questions around pediatric spaying/neutering.

 I heard the best age to desex a pet cat/dog is from 6 months or older.

 Although veterinarians were previously taught to neuter animals once they are older (6-8 months), recent research has shown that there are many benefits and low risks (even in long-term studies) to spay/neuter dogs and cats as early as 3 months old.